Land reform: Arguments for

 Arguments in support of land reform focus on its potential social and economic benefits, particularly in developing countries, that may emerge from reforms focused on greater land formalization.
 Such benefits may include eradicating food insecurity and alleviating rural poverty.

 Arguments in support of such reforms gained particular momentum after the publication of The Mystery of Capital: Why Capitalism Triumphs in the West and Fails Everywhere Else by Peruvian economist Hernando de Soto in 2000.
 The poor, he argues, are often unable to secure formal property rights, such as land titles, to the land on which they live or farm because of poor governance, corruption and/or overly complex bureaucracies.
 Without land titles or other formal documentation of their land assets, they are less able to access formal credit.
 Political and legal reforms within countries, according to de Soto, will help to include the poor in formal legal and economic systems, increase the poor's ability to access credit and contribute to economic growth and poverty reduction.

 Many international development organizations and bilateral and multilateral donors, such as the World Bank, have embraced de Soto's ideas, or similar ideas, about the benefits of greater formalized land rights.
 This has translated into a number of development programs that work with governments and civil society organizations to initiate and implement land reforms.
-Evidence to support the economic and pro-poor benefits of increased formalized land rights are, however, still inconclusive according to some critics (see "Arguments against land reform" below).
+Evidence to support the economic and pro-poor benefits of increased formalized land rights are still inconclusive according to some critics (see "Arguments against land reform" below).

 Other arguments in support of land reform point to the need to alleviate conflicting land laws, particularly in former colonies, where formal and informal land systems may exist in tension with each other.
 Such conflicts can make marginalized groups vulnerable to further exploitation.
 For example, in many countries in Africa with conflicting land laws, AIDS stigmatization has led to an increasing number of AIDS widows being kicked off marital land by in-laws.
 While the woman may have both customary and statutory rights to the land, confusion over which set of laws has primacy, or even a lack of knowledge of relevant laws, leave many AIDS widows at a significant disadvantage.
 Also, conflicting formal and informal land laws can also clog a country's legal system, making it prone to corruption.

 Additional arguments for land reform focus on the potential environmental benefits of reform.
 For example, if reform leads to greater security of land ownership, through either formal or informal means, then those that use the land will be better stewards of it.

 Land reforms carried out in Japan, Taiwan and South Korea are credited with contributing to the industrial development.
 The equitable distribution of land led to increasing agricultural outputs, high rural purchasing power and social mobility.